People Like Me

 - She adds, “Sign up for the Medical, Dental, and Vision plan” to her calendar for the week after she starts full time.
 She also makes a note to enroll in the 401(k) plan.
 She learned from her counseling sessions that the sooner she starts setting aside even a little money for retirement, the better.
 And the company will match a portion of her contributions.

-- Once hired, she enrolls in the ESPP during open enrollment in February or August.
+- Once hired, Stacey enrolls in the ESPP during the same month she becomes an employee.
+(If she doesn’t enroll during the month she’s hired, she’ll have another opportunity during the ESPP open enrollment periods in February and August).
 She’ll take advantage of the 15% discount, and sell her stock when the time is right to help pay off her student loans.

 - Three months after she’s hired as a new college graduate, she can also apply for Student Loan Repayment to receive funds to help pay her student loans.